-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 1352 entitled:
+Your Committee on Higher Education & Technology, to which was referred H.B.
+No. 545 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1352 and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Higher Education & Technology that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 545, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 545, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.